 After a year of performing routine HIV lab tests, Simani’s focus shifted to research.
 In 2001, he spent eight months as a Fogarty Fellow at the Harvard School of Public Health, learning advanced molecular biology techniques.
 The Essex Lab was hard at work on the molecular characterization of HIV-1C, the subtype prevalent in Botswana, looking for answers about why HIV/AIDS was more devastating in southern Africa than elsewhere in the world.

 It was as a Fogarty Fellow that Simani began thinking about a PhD.
-“That was a time when I got to interact with Thumbi, who was just finishing,” he said, referring to Dr. Thumbi Ndung’u, a Kenyan-born researcher who is now Scientific Director of the HIV Pathogenesis Programe at the University of KwaZulu Natal in South Africa.
+“That was a time when I got to interact with Thumbi, who was just finishing,” he said, referring to Dr. Thumbi Ndung’u, a Kenyan-born researcher who is now Scientific Director of the HIV Pathogenesis Program at the University of KwaZulu Natal in South Africa.
 “Seeing a fellow African graduating with a PhD and the work that he had done, you really felt motivated.
 You had role models that you could look up to.”

-In December of 2001, Simani was back in Gaborone to see then President Festus Mogae officially open the just-constructed Botswana Harvard HIV Reference Laboratory.
+In December 2001, Simani was back in Gaborone to see then President Festus Mogae officially open the just-constructed Botswana Harvard HIV Reference Laboratory.
 The three-story, 25,000-square-foot, state-of-art laboratory was located next door to the old warehouse.
 The new building announced Botswana’s commitment to HIV/AIDS treatment, prevention and research.
 It also provided BHP’s expanding staff with a headquarters.

-In the sparkling new lab, Simani focused on HIV-1 drug resistance genotyping and other research projects.
+In the brand new lab, Simani focused on HIV-1 drug resistance genotyping and other research projects.
 Though shy, he had a reputation for being reliable and responsible.
 When not at the lab, he liked to lift weights or work out at a local gym.
 In 2004, he married a young urban planner named Chipo.

 When it came time to continue his education, Simani saw an advertisement in NatureJobs for PhD scholarships to work on HIV and TB co-infection at Sweden’s prestigious Karolinska Institute.
 The scholarships were funded by the European Union through the Marie Curie Fellowships and were primarily for Europeans.
 “The odds are stacked against me,” he thought, “but why not just try?”